VaultPress will always back up your website, even if it is only connected through the registered plugin on your WordPress website.

 Do I need to create a special VaultPress user?

 No, VaultPress will work with any username as long as the credentials supplied are valid.
+We recommend not adding credentials for the root user because restores run as root will create permissions problems down the track.

 What permissions need to be in place?